openvinotoolkit/openvino/docs/dev/ci/github_actions/smart_ci.md

 >**NOTE**: If a workflow has more than one parent job, the condition must be added to each of them.

 This approach works because skipped checks are processed as successful by GitHub.
-They do not block the merge, unlike required workflows skipped by paths filtering.
+They do not block the merge, unlike required workflows skipped by path filtering.

 ### Adding Smart CI for Components Outside the OpenVINO Repository

-Some components, like NVIDIA plugin or ONNX Runtime, are stored in their own repositories.
+Some components, like the NVIDIA plugin or ONNX Runtime, are stored in their own repositories.
 Therefore they cannot be defined via pattern matching on source code in the OpenVINO repository.
 However, they still need to be validated together with the core OpenVINO.
 To add Smart CI rules for such components, skip the first step with modifying the labeler configuration